jedireza/hapi-react-views/README.md

 #### Component style layouts

-This example is renders simple components as HTML but adds the idea of using component layouts.
+This example renders components as HTML but adds the idea of using component layouts.
+The component layout is a direct dependency of your view components with no magic handling by this module.
 [View the code.][ex-comp-layouts]

 [ex-comp-layouts]: https://github.com/jedireza/hapi-react-views/tree/master/examples/layout-component